MdNomanRaghib/PowerShell/README.md

 Set-Alias -Name commands Get-Host
 Note: If commands alias does not exist, Set-Alias will create the alias and assign it to the cmdlet.
 We cannot assign an inbuilt alias.

+Creating Variables:
+$myname="Salman"
+${My Name is}="Salman"
+Note: Letter, alphabet, symbols and special characters can be used while crceating a variable but enclose it inside {}.

+To get object type of a variable:
+$myname.GetType()

+To see properties and methods available for a variable:
+$myname | Get-Member

+To assign the output of a cmdlet in a variable:
+$commands=Get-Command

+How to use a variable value in a string:
+"Hello, $myname"